Information for Parents

 Parents are encouraged to discuss how they can best support their child’s learning at home with their teacher.
-Some ways parents may support teaching could include –
+This will change depending on each child’s age and teaching approach, but will typically include –

 Encourage daily reading and help them explain what they learnt or enjoyed in the book.
 For younger children, ask them to read aloud at least four times per week

 Encourage your child to talk about a topic, idea, or skill they have learnt at school and ask detailed questions

 Help your child learn new words by using tricky and complex words, explaining what they mean and how they can use them